GridTools/gt4py/docs/functional/architecture/0001-Field_View_Frontend_Design.md

 #### What could be changed
 ##### Ad-hoc pass management
 The `DialectParser` has ended up being the main entry point for running all required passes to create a dialect AST that can be lowered to Iterator IR.
 This is not by design but simply because it was convenient.
 This is expected to change if a general pass manager is ever implemented.

-The `._preprocess_definition_ast` classmethod encodes the required order of AST passes to simplify the Python AST before parsing.
-These simplifications allow the visitor methods to be less complex than otherwise possible.
+The two abstract class methods `._preprocess_definition_ast` and `._postprocess_definition_ast` encode the required order of AST passes.

 ### Field Operator AST (FOAST)
 Essentially this is a Field Operator flavoured Python AST dialect.
 The tree structure follows the supported subset of Python AST.
 It uses the symbol table concept from `eve` because it was at the time a ready to use way of keeping track of type information, and names of temporaries.